JulieWinchester/morphotester/README.txt

 DNE and OPCR visualization not working (Interpreted source code only)

 	When using the newest versions of Mayavi and VTK6, visualization of DNE and OPCR may not function.
-This is due to a bug in these packages that will hopefully soon be resolved.
-In the meantime, using older versions of these packages fixes the problem.
+This will be resolved soon.